Where To Apply Tretinoin – Ask a Dermatologist

 Precautions and Considerations

 Even if you stick to our guide, it’s still possible that you’ll experience skin irritation and side effects when you start tretinoin.
-Depending on your skin type, some people experience side effects – others don’t experience any at all.
+Depending on your skin type, some people may experience side effects while others don’t experience any at all.
+This is the case for all skin care products within the retinoid family.
+The key is to monitor your skin closely and consult your doctor or skincare provider if you develop any concerns or adverse reactions.

 Potential Irritation and Sensitivity

-Common early side effects of the so-called ‘tretinoin purge’ include: redness, skin dryness, skin peeling, skin irritation and mild burning sensations.
+Common early effects of the so-called ‘tretinoin purge’ include worsening breakouts, redness, dryness, peeling, irritation, and mild burning or stinging sensations.
+These effects are usually temporary and can last for up to six weeks before improving.

-Don’t worry — skin purging is a normal side effect for many people, and it should clear up on its own.
-No matter how minor they are, though, side effects can be frustrating.
+No matter how minor they are, side effects can be frustrating.
 To ease them, we’d recommend:

 – Introducing tretinoin gradually.
 Try every other night at first until your skin gets used to it.